psychemedia/pentrich-uprising/resources/180_thornbury_old_stories_retold.md

 Trafalgar, xviii.
 108
 Trial and Execution of Fauntleroy, xvi.
 470
 The Two Great Murders in Ratcliff Highway, xvi.
 350 Wager of Battle, xviii.
-3
+3 [actually, 39]
 Wager of Battle, Murder of Mary Ashford, xvii.
 436 Wild Boys, xviii.
 891
 Wreck of the Halsewell, East Indiaman, xvii.
 347